Phillipe Nover

-Phillipe J. Nover (born February 3, 1984), is a retired American mixed martial artist.
+Phillipe J. Nover (born February 3, 1984) is an American retired mixed martial artist.
 He is best known for making it to the finals of The Ultimate Fighter: Team Nogueira vs. Team Mir.
 He is a former Ring of Combat lightweight champion.

 Early life and career

 Nover was born and raised in Brooklyn.
 He trained with Sifu Ralph Mitchell at Universal Defense Systems which covers Kali, Yaw-Yan, Muay Thai, Savate, Boxing, Judo, Kung Fu, Wrestling, Brazilian Jiu-Jitsu, and Jeet Kune Do.
 He began training in martial arts at age ten and attended The Leon M. Goldstein High School for the Sciences.

 He attended Kingsborough Community College and works in a Brooklyn hospital as a registered nurse.
 Phillipe completed his bachelor's degree at SUNY Downstate Medical Center.
 Nover holds a black belt in Brazilian Jiu-Jitsu under Alexander "Soca" Freitas.
 Nover trains at Renzo Gracie Academy in New York City, Edge Wrestling in New Jersey, and Church Street Boxing gym in Tribeca New York under his striking trainer Jason Strout.